guidolamanna/win11-taskbar-styler-frostyglass-windhawk/README.md

 ## ✨ Design Philosophy
 This theme focuses on a clean, premium look through:
-* **Manual Dock Construction:** A custom-built configuration that transforms the standard taskbar into a centered, detached "dock" layout, engineered entirely from scratch.
+* **Manual Dock Construction:** A custom-built configuration that transforms the standard taskbar into a centered, detached "dock" layout, engineered based on the DockLike theme.
 * **Translucent Effects:** Soft blurring via Acrylic effects for a modern, high-end feel.
 * **The "Floating" Layout:** Detached from screen edges with a centered, rounded appearance.
 * **Comprehensive Styling:** By handling all `explorer.exe` threads, this config extends the seamless "Frosty Glass" look far beyond the taskbar.
 It styles the volume and brightness popups, Alt+Tab and Win+Tab menus, the language popup, snap layout flyouts, and all app/system tray tooltips.